 The external auditors' is responsible for independently auditing and reporting on the company's financial statements.
 The financial statements have been examined by the company's external auditors' and their report is presented on page 6.

-The financial statements set out on page 8, which have been prepared on the going concern basis, were approved by the board of directors on 30 Hugust 20/9 and were signed by:
+The financial statements set out on page 8, which have been prepared on the going concern basis, were approved by the board of directors of ARAGUST 2020 and were signed by: